Buck Crouse: Early career

-"Bucky" was born on a farm in Madison County, Indiana and moved to Muncie, Indiana as a boy.
+"Bucky" Crouse was born on a farm in Madison County, Indiana and moved to Muncie, Indiana as a boy.
 He began his professional baseball career in 1921 with the Jackson Mayors team in the Michigan Central League.
 When they folded a year later, he joined the Muskegan Club in the Michigan–Ontario League.

 Major league career

 Chicago White Sox

-The American League Chicago White Sox purchased him in the middle of the 1923 season.
-It was in Chicago that Bucky began his longtime association with Hall of Famers Ray Schalk, whom he backed up as a catcher, and pitcher Ted Lyons, who preferred Crouse over any other catcher.
-He served as backup to Schalk through 1926, and the next two seasons as part of a catching tandem with Harry McCurdy and Moe Berg.
-His best season was in 1925 when he led the team in hitting with a .351 in 54 games, but he was best known for his strong arm and defensive abilities.
+The American League Chicago White Sox purchased Crouse in the middle of the 1923 season.
+In Chicago, he began his longtime association with Hall of Famers Ray Schalk, whom he backed up as a catcher, and pitcher Ted Lyons, who preferred Crouse over any other catcher.
+Crouse served as backup to Schalk through 1926, and the next two seasons as part of a catching tandem with Harry McCurdy and Moe Berg.
+His best season was in 1925, when he led the team in hitting with a .351 in 54 games, but he was best known for his strong arm and defensive abilities.
 He averaged nearly one assist per game, an unusually high figure.

 Late minor league career

 Buffalo Bisons

 Crouse left the White Sox in 1931 to play for Schalk, now the manager of the Buffalo Bisons International League team.
 Because of his hustle and defensive prowess, he was one of Buffalo's most popular players.
 While with the Herd he caught two no-hit games, and during the 1935 pennant race he caught 32 straight games, including five double headers in six days.
 His fielding average was .984 (only 8 errors in 499 chances).

 He was honored with "Bucky Crouse Night" in front of over 13,000 fans at Offermann Stadium and was later inducted into the Buffalo Hall of Fame.

 Baltimore Orioles

-In 1937 Bucky took over May 20 as player-manager for the struggling International League Baltimore Orioles, after being traded for George Savino and cash.
+In 1937, Crouse took over May 20 as player-manager for the struggling International League Baltimore Orioles, after being traded for George Savino and cash.
 In his first showing as a manager, he batted a solid .288 and led the Flock out of the league cellar into the first division and the Governors' Cup series.
 They finished fourth, losing to the Newark Bears in the playoffs.

-He was widely recognized by players, writers and officials for his inspirational leadership and was again honored with "Bucky Crouse Night" at Oriole Park.
-That year he was named The Sporting News' Most Valuable Player of the International League.
+He was widely recognized by players, writers and officials for his inspirational leadership, and was again honored with "Bucky Crouse Night" at Oriole Park.
+That year he was named The Sporting News Most Valuable Player of the International League.
 At age 40 and a grandfather, he was the oldest player ever to receive this honor.
 It was the highlight of his 17-year career.
 At the celebration, he received a trophy, the key to the city, a bag of money and a new car.

 Coaching

-In 1939 he signed to catch for the Little Rock Travelers, of the Southern Association, but asked to be released to manage the Montgomery team of the Southeastern League.
-He pulled the Montgomery club up and led them into the playoffs but did not like the deep south.
+In 1939, Crouse signed to catch for the Little Rock Travelers, of the Southern Association, but asked to be released to manage the Montgomery team of the Southeastern League.
+He pulled the Montgomery club up and led them into the playoffs but did not like the deep South.
 He finished his career coaching at Indianapolis of the American Association in 1940.